Pages tagged with: anzac

 New Zealand combat involvement in Vietnam began with the arrival in Saigon of the 161st Battery, RNZA, equipped with L5 pack howitzers, in July 1965

-Francis Twisleton landed at Gallipoli on 20 May 1915.
-He wrote a number of private letters that provide an insight into the reality of trench warfare.
+Francis Twisleton landed at Gallipoli in May 1915.
+His letters home provide insights into the reality of trench warfare.

 On 17 April 1915 Charles Begg, a qualified doctor and Field Ambulance superviser, embarked for Gallipoli from Alexandria.
 When the Anzacs landed on 25 April, casualties were unexpectedly heavy.
 Begg sent his bearer sections ashore while his surgical teams provided treatment on various ships.